Lecture Notes in Cosmology: The Boltzmann equation

+This also happens when the interaction rate is very high (much larger than $H$).
+The LHS is $\propto H$, so if $\langle\sigma v\rangle \gg H$ the equation can hold true only if the rhs of \eqref{Boltzmannequationfinal} vanishes, and again $n_1a^3$ is constant.
+This is the condition for LTE.

-which is the same Boltzmann equation that we would have if interactions were absent!
-This similarity between high interaction rate and no interaction at all is intriguing and responsible of the very low degree of CMB polarisation, as we shall see in Sec.~\ref{Chap:CMBEvo}.
+This similarity between a high interaction rate and no interaction at all is intriguing and is responsible for the very low degree of CMB polarization, as we shall see in Sec.~\ref{Chap:CMBEvo}.